 - 1. Open the Windows Services dialog box.

 - 2. Select the ConnectorInstalLName service, and click Stop.

 - 3. Close the Windows Services dialog box.

-To stop the connector by sending an action to the service port http://host:ServicePort/action=stop host The IP address or host name of the machine where the connector is running.
+To stop the connector by sending an action to the service port http://host:ServicePort/action=stop

 • Type the following command in the address bar of your Web browser, and press ENTER: